quantstamp/qsp-protocol-audit-contract/README.md

 ## Commands

-**Note**: These commands are intenteded for the contract owner only.
+**Note**: These commands are intended for the contract owner only.
 The description is left here as it relates to the code present in this repository.
 Before running a command, setup the credentials as described in the internal wiki.

 1. `npm run command -- -n=dev -a=whitelist-police-node --p 0x123456789` whitelists a node defined by a given address
 1. `npm run command -- -n=dev -a=whitelist-owner-in-data-contract` whitelists the owner of the QuantstampAuditData contract (required for updating nodes' min audit price)
 1. `npm run command -- -n=dev -a=reset-min-price --p 0x123456789` resets the min price of the given node address to max-uint256
 1. `npm run command -- -n=dev -a=set-min-price-to-accept-any-request --p 0x123456789` sets the min price of the given whitelisted node to 0 enabling the [cleanup process](https://quantstamp.atlassian.net/wiki/spaces/QUAN/pages/95354881/Monitoring+Resources#MonitoringResources-Cleaningupauditrequests)
+1. `npm run command -- -n=dev -a=set-max-assigned --p 100` sets "maximum assigned nodes"
+1. `npm run command -- -n=dev -a=set-min-stake --p 2000000000000000000` sets minimum staking amount to 2 QSP
+1. `npm run command -- -n=dev -a=set-slash-percentage --p 20` sets the slash percentage to 20%
 1. `npm run command -- -n=dev -a=set-max-assigned --p 100` sets "maximum assigned nodes"
 1. `npm run command -- -n=dev -a=get-next-audit-request` calls `getNextAuditRequest()` on the contract.
 May be useful for cleaning up the audit waiting queue.